 A long time ago, in the 1700s, monks from the big city collected particular objects like artwork, antique items, and things from nature.
 They put them together to make a collection for a museum.

 This museum is special because the two Renaissance courtyards and the abbatial spaces create a magical atmosphere.
-It is one of the most important places to see in this majestic city, which shows how beautiful the city was throughout hist
+It is one of the most important places to see in this majestic city, which shows how beautiful the city was throughout history.

 Tomb of Dante Alighieri (Dante’s Tomb)

 Another famous site in Ravenna is the tomb of the father of the Italian Language, the 14th-century poet Dante Alighieri, who died in Ravenna in 1321.
-The mausoleum is located by the church of Saint Francis in Ravenna and is free to visit.
+The tomb is located by the church of Saint Francis in Ravenna and is free to visit.

 Arian Baptistery

-The Arian Baptistery is less famous than the Neonian Baptistery, but it’s still worth visiting.
+The Arian Baptistery is another unique place to visit in Ravenna, Italy.
+It is part of eight important sites in the city that have been part of the UNESCO World Heritage Sites.
+This site is less famous than the Neonian Baptistery, but it’s still worth visiting.
 It is located just a few steps away from Sant’ Apollinare Nuovo.
-Inside the Arian Baptistery, you can admire more stunning mosaics perfectly preserved since the 5th century.
+Inside the baptistery, you can admire more stunning mosaics perfectly preserved since the 5th century.

 Basilica di Sant’Apollinare in Classe